-The Department of Human Nutritional Sciences offers both Masters (M.Sc.) and doctorate (Ph.D.) programs.
+The Department of Food and Human Nutritional Sciences offers both Masters (M.Sc.) and doctorate (Ph.D.) programs.

 Research in experimental nutrition explores the role of nutrients and food components in basic biological processes from the whole organism to the molecular level.
 Community and clinical nutrition research focuses on policy development, food choice behavior and novel approaches to disease management.
 Research related to foods includes investigations of the quality and stability of ingredients, development of functional and nutraceutical components from grains, oilseeds and legumes, and consumer preference and sensory characteristics of foods.
 A multidisciplinary approach to research is common, with linkages to university departments such as medicine, agricultural and food sciences, management, dentistry, nursing and physical education and recreation studies.
 Collaborations outside the University also exist with organizations such as the Canadian International Grains Institute, the Grain Research Laboratory, Agriculture and Agri-Food Canada, Manitoba Health, the Winnipeg Regional Health Authority and the Manitoba Institute of Child Health.

 Courses offered in nutrition and metabolism address topics in phytochemicals, proteins, energy and carbohydrates, lipids, vitamins, minerals and trace elements.
 Community nutrition courses include topics in qualitative research, epidemiology, public policy, nutrition education and theoretical approaches to dietary change interventions.
 Topics related to food research include nutraceuticals, functional foods, lipids, flavour chemistry and sensory properties of foods.

 An informal atmosphere exists with free interaction between faculty and graduate students.
 The department attracts local, national and international students, many of them holders of prestigious scholarships.

 Graduate student training in the Department of Human Nutritional Sciences has led to careers as: